davesnx/query-json/README.md

 ---

-**query-json (q)** is a [faster](#Performance) and simpler re-implementation of the [jq language](https://github.com/stedolan/jq/wiki/jq-Language-Description) in [Reason Native](https://reasonml.github.io/docs/en/native) and compiled to binary thanks to OCaml. **q**, allows you to write small programs to operate on top of json files in a cute syntax.
+**query-json (q)** is a [faster](#Performance) and simpler re-implementation of the [jq language](https://github.com/stedolan/jq/wiki/jq-Language-Description) in [Reason Native](https://reasonml.github.io/docs/en/native) and compiled to binary thanks to OCaml. **q**, allows you to write small programs to operate on top of json files in a cute syntax:

 ```bash
 q ".store.books | filter(.price > 10)" stores.json
 ```

-This would access to `"store"` field inside the **stores.json**, access to `"books"` field, (since it's an array) it will run a filter on each item and if `"price"` field is lower than 10 will keep that item on the list, and finally print the resultant list.
+This would access to `"store"` field inside the **stores.json**, access to `"books"` field, (since it's an array) it will run a filter on each item and if `"price"` field is bigger than 10 will keep that item on the list, and finally print the resultant list.

 ```json
 [